ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling: Adaptive Release Control Protocol

-This section formalizes the Adaptive Delay Control (ADC) algorithm.
-The receiver maintains an offset \(D\) that maps sender timestamps onto the receiver's time axis.
-For any object with sender timestamp \(S_n\), the expression \(S_n + D\) represents a projected release time on the receiver clock.
-The scheduler then compares this projected value against the recovery time \(A_n\) to determine when the object should be released.
-The offset \(D\) is therefore a continuously adjusted translation between the sender and receiver clocks, chosen so that the projected release time \(S_n + D\) lies at or just beyond the recovery time for most objects.
+This section formalizes the Adaptive Release Control (\arc) protocol.
+The receiver maintains an offset \(D\) that maps LT3 sender timestamps onto the receiver's time axis.
+For any block with LT3 sender timestamp \(S_n\), the expression \(S_n + D\) represents a projected release time on the receiver clock.
+The scheduler then compares this projected value against the recovery time \(A_n\) to determine when the block should be released.
+The offset \(D\) is therefore a continuously adjusted translation between the sender and receiver clocks, chosen so that the projected release time \(S_n + D\) lies at or just beyond the recovery time for most blocks.
 The release time is always at least the larger of the recovery time and the projected value, and it keeps the scheduled times close to the upper envelope of the observed recovery times.
 The controller updates \(D\) asymmetrically, reacting quickly to late arrivals while reducing the offset gradually when arrivals are early.